 Building codes: CM, CS

 Calcutta House is the home of the Sir John Cass School of Art, Architecture and Design (The Cass).
 Our students enjoy ease of access into London's creative and cultural quarter.

 Building code: GS

-Goulston Street is situated in the very heart of the buzzing East End of London, is home to the Sir John Cass School of Art, Architecture and Design (The Cass).
+Goulston Street, situated in the very heart of the buzzing East End of London, is home to the Sir John Cass School of Art, Architecture and Design (The Cass).